 Festival owners were amongst the volunteers, showing their commitment to building an environmentally and socially responsible festival.

 Each planting weekend saw staff, family, friends and community volunteers getting down and dirty on the site of Esoteric Festival formed in 2017.

 The trees planted are all native to the area.
 They are the same species that would have flourished before agricultural clearing.
 The species planted include grey box, sheoaks, bulokes, acacias and other varieties.

 Fredrick Harold Sock Co. owner, Jesse Bilkey, was raised in the area and explains the brand was named after his late grandfather, a salt-of-the earth local farmer.
 “As kids, we were always planting trees.
 Grandpa really cared for the land and it is essential that the brand upholds this legacy”.

-Esoteric Festival helped organise the two-day plant.
+Esoteric Festival helped organise each of the two-day plants.
 “It is important to us that we build a festival with the right attitude.
 This tree plant is just one of the ways we are doing all we can to make this a sustainable event” – Sam Goldsmith Esoteric Festival Manager.

-Fredrick Harold Sock Co. provided funding for transport, accommodation, catering and partial payment for the trees, while the Buloke and Northern Grampians Landcare group provided subsidised trees and specialist equipment for the two days.
+Fredrick Harold Sock Co. provided funding for transport, accommodation, catering and partial payment for the trees, while the Buloke and Northern Grampians Landcare group provided subsidised trees and specialist equipment for the plants.